Applying the PTQ Algorithm

 mkdir workspace

-After downloading the above 3 files, copy them to the workspace directory.
+After downloading, copy them to the workspace directory.

 After preparing the above files, the directory structure is: